THE CORA DANCE MISSION

 Cora provides free snack to all students, after-school pick-up service to classes from local schools, free dance-wear and shoes to all those in need.
 Additionally, Cora provides professional and pre-professional performance opportunities and one-on-one assistance with securing spots in performing arts middle and high schools to all dancers participating in its Youth Company Programs.
 Since opening, the school has served over 1000 students - 80% of whom are on scholarship - and presented or hosted over 100 community performances and events in local schools and public sites.

-Shannon Hummel/Cora Dance is supported in part by funds from New York Urban League, the City of New York, and the Department of Youth and Community Development; public funds from the New York City Department of Cultural Affairs in partnership with the City Council; public funds from the Decentralization Program of the New York State Council on the Arts, administered in Kings County by Brooklyn Arts Council.
-Additional funds were provided by ALLINBKLYN, from the Office of Councilman Carlos Menchaca, the Earlynn J. Miller Donor-Advised Fund of the Community Foundation of Harrisonburg and Rockingham County, The O'Connell Organization Family Foundation, Inc., the Michael Tuch Foundation, Tiger Baron Foundation, Omaha Community Foundation, The White Cedar Fund and the Meringoff Family Foundation and Cora's generous individual donors.
+Cora Dance is supported in part by funds from New York Urban League, the City of New York, and the Department of Youth and Community Development; public funds from the New York City Department of Cultural Affairs in partnership with the City Council; public funds from the Decentralization Program of the New York State Council on the Arts, administered in Kings County by Brooklyn Arts Council; and additional funds provided by ALLINBKLYN, the Office of Councilman Carlos Menchaca, the Earlynn J. Miller Donor-Advised Fund of the Community Foundation of Harrisonburg and Rockingham County, The O'Connell Organization Family Foundation, Inc., the Michael Tuch Foundation, Tiger Baron Foundation, Omaha Community Foundation, The White Cedar Fund and the Meringoff Family Foundation and Cora's generous individual donors.
 Printed materials were made possible, in part, with funds from the Destination>Brooklyn Program, funded by the Office of the Brooklyn Borough President, Eric L. Adams and NYC & Company Foundation, administered by Brooklyn Arts Council; and with additional from SaveMor Digital Printing.
 2018-2019 in-Kind Cora Dance Event Production provided by Atelier Roquette.